 Despite a 5 percentage point decline, technical areas of science have still spent nearly half of the internal budget, as demonstrated in Figure 8.8.
 They were followed by natural sciences expending one third of the budget in 2011 while it was one fourth in 2004.
 The agricultural sciences came third with a share around 8%.
-The medical sciences were the last area of which the share was higher than 5% whereas the public and humanitarian sciences together could only manage to get around 7%.
+The medical sciences were the last area of which the share was higher than 5% whereas the public and humanitarian sciences could only manage to get around 7% together for the time considered.